-I have seen lots of antisnoring devices, and frankly, most of them are just a waste of money.
+I have seen lots of anti-snoring devices, and frankly, most of them are just a waste of money.
 But not this mouthpiece.

-This is a very simple little mouthpiece which will stop snoring in your child right away.
+This is a very simple little mouthpiece that will stop snoring in your child right away.
 It doesn’t require any special procedure to use the mouthpiece.
 All you need to do is insert the mouthpiece into your child’s mouth before sleeping.

 2. Saltwater Nasal Spray:

 Inflammation is one of the most common reasons for snoring.
-Infections, colds, infections of sinus etc. can lead to inflammation inside the nose.
+Infections, colds, infections of the sinus etc can lead to inflammation inside the nose.
 Inflammation causes swelling of the soft palate, which vibrates when one sleeps.
 As a result, this vibration results in snoring.
 There is an easy way to deal with this swelling.

 All you need to do is use a homemade saltwater spray inside your nose.
 Take half a cup of boiled water.
 Mix about a quarter teaspoon of kosher salt.
 Mix the solution thoroughly until the salt dissolves.
 Keep the solution inside a nasal spray bottle.

 Before your child goes to bed every night, put 2-3 drops of the solution inside your child’s nose.
 One batch of the solution should only be used for 5 days.
 After 5 days, prepare a new batch.